ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 Therefore, you have an additional amount 'transport' in one purchase invoice, which will be distributed to the rows of other 'Released' or 'Completed' documents, so its value can be added to the goods cost in **[Logistics](https://docs.erp.net/tech/modules/logistics/index.html)**.

-In such cases, the additional amount is calculated and distributed by documents different from the ones in which you enter it.
+The additional amount is calculated and distributed by documents different from the ones in which you enter it.

 This is performed in the **Document Amount Referenced Documents** panel, where for each additional amount of the current document, 0 or more documents can be entered.
 These documents are usually from the same system type as the current one (invoices, sales orders), or at least support additional amounts.

-If it's originally entered in the listed documents, the amount is calculated and distributed by these exact documents.
+If it's entered in the listed documents, the amount is calculated and distributed by these exact documents.

 For every additional amount, the following can be defined: